 Now it was nearly three hours later and he bellowed out his laughter with the same energy and passion he had when he first had started.
 “Ho ho ho Merry Christmas.
 What grade are you in? “ He had this twinkle in his eyes and his cheeks were rosy red.
 I had only a wig on but he had the hair wig, the fake beard that wrapped around his head plus the hat.

 I asked him if he was tired.
 Did he need a break?
 Did he want water?
 Was he uncomfortable in his outfit?
-His answer was no I’m okay.
+His answer was: No. I’m okay.
 I was floored and then learned he played Santa every year.
+Yes he was Santa for the previous 15 years.
 Would you have done it?
-Would you work a full day as manager of facilities and then sit for 4 hours without a break and barely drink water?
+Would you worked a full day as manager of facilities and then sit for 4 hours without a break and barely drink water?

 That’s exactly what he did.
 How did he do it?
 He told me he loved being Santa because it brought him joy to see the smiles on the children’s faces.
 I then decided to see the world through Jesse’s eyes and something inside me clicked.